Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

 10. The Greyfriars House and Garden

-This National Trust property was originally inbuilt 1480 by a wealthy merchant.
-Over the years also as being home to wealthy families it had been owned by a baker and later became a mix of homes, shops, and businesses producing goods including clothing, hats, bread, leather goods, umbrellas and china riveting.
+This National Trust property was originally inbuilt in 1480 by a wealthy merchant.
+Over the years also as being home to wealthy families it had been owned by a baker and later became a mix of homes, shops, and businesses producing goods including clothing, hats, bread, leather goods, umbrellas, and china riveting.

 It was rescued from demolition after the Second war and has been cared for by the National Trust since 1966.